Grow Radio Audience from Zero: How to Get Your First 1,000 Radio Listeners

 The biggest mistake beginners make is trying to be “everything for everyone.”
 If you play “Top 40,” you are competing with multi-billion-dollar stations.

-The Solution: Be the best at something specific.
+The Solution: Be the best at something specific, built around a clear idea and hyper-targeting your target audience.

-- Instead of “Electronic,” try “Lofi Beats for Coding.”
+Instead of “Electronic,” try “Lofi Beats for Coding” with a repeatable program that helps attract the right people.

 In 2026, listeners have “scrolling fatigue.”
 You have about 10 seconds to hook them when they click your link.

-- Consistency: If you say you’re live at 7 PM on Tuesdays, be there—every time.
+Consistency: If you say you’re live at 7 PM on Tuesdays, be there at that set day and time every week to build reliability with listeners.

-- Visuals: Make sure your station logo looks great on a mobile screen.
+Visuals: Make sure your station logo looks great on a mobile screen, and keep the overall look aligned with the unique experience your station delivers.

 3. Leverage “The Car” and Mobile Habits